Lubango: Post independence

 After Angola's Independence from Portugal due to the events of the April 25, 1974 Carnation Revolution in Lisbon, the city was once again renamed Lubango.
-During the Angolan Civil War (1975–2002), Lubango served as a major base of Cuban, SWAPO and government troops.
-Its once thriving economy plummeted.
+During the Angolan Civil War (1975–2002), Lubango served as a major base of Cuban, SWAPO, and government troops.
+Its once-thriving economy plummeted.

 Economy

-Lubango's economy is based on agriculture, especially meat products, cereals, sisal, tobacco, fruits and vegetables produced in the surrounding fertile region.
+Lubango's economy is based on agriculture, especially meat products, cereals, sisal, tobacco, fruits, and vegetables produced in the surrounding fertile region.
 Food processing, leather tanning, and consumer goods industries dominate the industrial sector.

-A number of Angolan banks like BAI or BPC offer good financial services, and it is possible to receive funds from outside Angola by way of electronic fund transfer into these banks.
-ATMs are available around the city but they disburse kwanza, which is the local currency.
-In the markets US dollars or kwanza both are acceptable.
+A number of Angolan banks, like BAI or BPC offer good financial services, and it is possible to receive funds from outside Angola by way of electronic fund transfer into these banks.
+ATMs are available around the city, but they disburse kwanza, which is the local currency.
+In the markets US dollars or kwanza are both acceptable.

-The main shopping plaza in Lubango is a newly built Mall called "Milleneum", where most products of daily use as well as other products like cosmetics, shoes, clothes etc. are available.
+The main shopping plaza in Lubango is a newly built Mall called "Milleneum", where most products of daily use as well as other products like cosmetics, shoes, clothes, etc. are available.